amandaliluo/python_code_NLP/README.md

 #### Pairwise Model Architecture

 #### Ranking Model Architecture
 For the Ranking Model, we used a vanilla NN Feed-Forward Neural Network with one linear layer as our base.
 The model worked best with an embedding size of 10 and a learning rate of 0.001.
+We also tried adding a dropout layer in our model, however, it actually made the performance worst.

 ### Further Steps